Start 7-day free trial

 Security is a top concern with biometrics.
 But don’t worry – data encryption scrambles fingerprint or facial maps into an unreadable code, protecting your identity.
 Additionally, most systems require two-factor authentication (e.g., fingerprint + single-use PIN) for added peace of mind.

 Overall, adopting biometric payments offers many advantages for UK businesses in terms of security and convenience.
-However, before making a decision, careful consideration of costs, privacy concerns, and legal issues is necessary.
+However, careful consideration of costs, privacy concerns, and legal issues is necessary before making a decision.

 The future of biometric payments